Sergei Lukyanenko bibliography: A Lord from Planet Earth

-The action in the final book approaches the level of total war between two interstellar civilizations with incompatible basic values — and our friends are forced to be between the upper and the nether millstone.
-Despite harsh action, the style is somehow intrinsically poetic, even metaphoric — Serge will have to deal with a different culture whose values are based on beauty.
+The action in the final book approaches the level of total war between two interstellar civilizations with incompatible basic values — and the protagonists are forced to be between the upper and the nether millstone.
+Despite harsh action, the style remains poetic, even metaphoric — Serge will have to deal with a different culture whose values are based on beauty.

 Death can seem beautiful, we see charm in destruction... but what lies beneath it all?
 Aren't pain and fright the real basis of all wars?
 Aren't all beautiful words justifying wars only the way that we, people, devised to reconcile our consciences with killing?

 What is the meaning of life, what is the sense of living?
 Everybody finds it in his own way, but the large ancient civilization of Fungs found it in beauty.
 They have a single word for "truth", "beauty", and "faith".
 They gave up wars long ago.
 Any Fung that killed another died, realizing the unbeauty of his act.
 But human culture has taught them otherwise...